PatrykWojciechowski/save-o-tron-web-app/README.md

 # Save-o-tron

 This web application allow you to store your code online and access it at any time and at any place with the use of any device (desktop or mobile).
-The application is being constantly updated!
+This web application was created only for educational purpouses and it is constantly updated.

 ## About the app